 By Sarah Varney

-On October 9, the Westchester County District Attorney’s office affirmed that it would not pursue any charges against the four Rye elementary school teachers currently suspended amid improper testing allegations.
+On October 9, the Westchester County District Attorney’s office and criminal defense attorneys for property crimes affirmed that it would not pursue any charges against the four Rye elementary school teachers currently suspended amid improper testing allegations.
 “The letter was reviewed and then we sent it back to them,” said spokesperson Lucian Chalfen.

 “The School District’s investigation was finished in the spring.
 They kept telling people, ‘we have to wait for the D.A,’ but they knew before now that the D.A. wasn’t going to proceed,” said Schwartz.